 The first Full Moon of 2018 occurs on January 1.
 Although known by many different names across many cultures, this Full Moon is commonly referred to as the Full Moon After Yule or the Wolf Moon.
 The United States Naval Observatory provides a table of lunar phases for 2018.
 The times are given in Universal Time so corrects must be made based on your specific time zone.
 For example, while observing Standard Time, observers in the Midwestern United States must subtract six hours to get Central Standard Time and subtract five hours to get Central Daylight Time.

-With two Full Moons occurring in both January and March, there will be a lot of talk about Blue Moons.
+With two Full Moons occurring in October of 2020 and both January and March of 2018, there is a lot of talk about Blue Moons.
 According to modern folklore, the second Full Moon that occurs within a single month is a Blue Moon.
-The phrase “once in a Blue Moon” supposedly signifies a rare event, but having two Blue Moons within three months doesn’t seem especially rare.
+The phrase “once in a Blue Moon” supposedly signifies a rare event, but having two Full Moons in a single moth isn’t terribly rare and even having Blue Moons within three months isn’t especially rare.
 In fact, according to this definition, which can be traced back to a misinterpretation of an earlier definition of Blue Moon (see my earlier post for details), two Full Moons can occur in one month about once every two years.
-That’s not especially rare.
+That doesn’t exactly make this event rare.
 The fact that February has no Full Moon this year is more rare.

 The alignment of our Gregorian calendar and the Moon’s synodic period synchronize to cause such an occurrence once every 19 years.
 Thus, the last year February had no Full Moon was 1999 and the next time this will happen is 2037.
 Even more rare, however, is a year in which a 29-day February has no Full Moon.
 In that case, not only must a Full Moon occur at the end of January, but the year must also be a leap year.
 The last leap year that had no Full Moon in February was 1608 (the year before Galileo acquire his first telescope!)
 The next leap year in which February has no Full Moon will be 2572.
 Now that is a rarity, indeed!